Michael-Fernandes/Search-Alchemy/README.md

 Note: The Alchemy API allows up to 200 free calls a month.
 This should be fine for 3-4 user's data.

-Like what you see or whant to find out more?
-Contact Michael at m.fern93@gmail.com
+Like what you see or want to find out more?
+Contact Michael at mfern93@gmail.com